The Eastern Fells

 <<>>

-Upon Wainwright’s request, Sandy calculated the cost of producing 500 copies, but the expense proved impractical.
-The only viable solution to reduce the per-copy cost was to print 2,000 copies, amounting to a total cost of £900.
-This revelation dismayed Wainwright, as he possessed only £35 to his name.
-However, Sandy provided reassurance, expressing confidence that the book would sell well.
-He assured Wainwright that he could settle the amount gradually as the books were sold.
+Wainwright approached Sandy Hewitson of Bateman and Hewitson Ltd, a nearby printer on Finkle Street, Kendal.
+Handing over his handwritten pages, Sandy was captivated by the sheer brilliance of Wainwright’s work.
+Sandy calculated the cost of producing 500 copies, but the expense was uneconomical.
+The only viable solution to reduce the per-copy cost was to print 2,000 copies, totalling £900.
+Unfortunately, Wainwright had only £35 to his name.
+However, Sandy reassured him, confident that the book would sell, and offered a payment plan as the books sold.
 Delighted by this arrangement, Wainwright accepted the offer.

-Wainwright sought advice from Henry Marshall, the Chief Librarian of Kendal and Westmorland.
-He suggested that taking on both the roles of author and publisher might not be ideal.
-As a result, Henry assumed the position of Wainwright’s publisher, managing sales and distribution from his home in Kentmere.
-Wainwright also preferred Henry’s name to his.
-The engravings for the guide were created in Manchester, and the printing process was carried out collaboratively by the Westmorland Gazette in association with Bateman and Hewitson Ltd.
+Wainwright sought publishing advice and consulted Henry Marshall, the Chief Librarian of Kendal and Westmorland.
+Henry suggested that assuming both the roles of author and publisher might not be ideal.
+Consequently, Henry became Wainwright’s publisher, managing sales and distribution from his home in Kentmere.
+Wainwright also preferred using Henry’s name over his own.
+The rest is history.

-Although sales were sluggish initially, The Eastern Fells eventually gained traction, with all 2,000 copies selling before the spring of 1956.
+Published in May 1955, all 2,000 copies were sold before the spring of 1956.
 Wainwright, Henry, and the Gazette’s Printing Manager Harry Firth actively promoted the books by visiting central Lake District towns.
 Additional marketing efforts included the production of leaflets to stimulate more orders.
 The book garnered further attention through a hand-drawn advertisement in June’s Cumbria magazine, and a positive review was featured in The Scouter magazine in July 1955.

 The compact guide, priced at 12s 6d, boasted over 300 pages and a stunning array of no fewer than 500 beautiful illustrations.
 Noteworthy features included rounded corners on the case and pages, facilitating effortless removal from one’s pocket.
 The aesthetically pleasing design was enhanced with attractive gold blocking on the front cover and spine.